nuxt/docs/fr/api/configuration-ignore.md

 > Any file in pages/ layout/ middleware/ or store/ will be ignored during building if its filename starts with the prefix specified by `ignorePrefix`.

-<p style="width: 294px;position: fixed; top : 64px; right: 4px;" class="Alert Alert--orange"><strong>⚠Cette page est actuellement en cours de traduction française.
-Vous pouvez repasser plus tard ou <a href="https://github.com/vuejs-fr/nuxt" target="_blank">participer à la traduction</a> de celle-ci dès maintenant !</strong></p><p>By default all files which start with `-` will be ignored, such as `store/-foo.js` and `pages/-bar.vue`.
+By default all files which start with `-` will be ignored, such as `store/-foo.js` and `pages/-bar.vue`.
 This allows for co-locating tests, utilities, and components with their callers without themselves being converted into routes, stores, etc.</p>

+**Note:** This option will be deprecated in Nuxt.js 3.
+We recommend using a `.nuxtignore` file instead.

 # The ignore Property